 We imagine a Marin where all children are safe, fed, housed, healthy, nurtured and educated to their full potential.

-The opportunity to make a difference is ours.
+The opportunity to make a difference for Marin’s children and youth is ours.
 Times such as these call for local community solutions.
-We believe that in Marin, we can make this vision real.
+And, we believe that in Marin, we can make this vision real.
 Now is the time to work together.

 The MarinKids 2016 Data & Action Guide provides a deeper look at how all our kids are faring on key indicators of economic sufficiency, academic performance and health and wellness.
 Benchmarks are tracked over time and include a closer look at economic and racial/ethnic differences among students.

 The Data & Action Guide is divided into four sections: Demographics, Economic Sufficiency, Education and Health and Wellness.
 Each section reviews data on key indicators, provides research and information from experts and recommends policies and actions that can improve outcomes for all children in Marin.